 part-2.
 If you would also like others to look at

 part-1 is still under review, make a PR onto your own

 git reflogshows you the history of branch switches

-git reset origin/master && git add --allsquashes your branch into a single commit
+git reset origin/main && git add --allsquashes your branch into a single commit

 git add -padds only certain changes inside a file